denizgursoy/gotouch/src/customize/init.md

 After the execution of init file, Gotouch will delete `init.sh` and `init.bat` on the root folder.

 ::: warning
-Make sure that init files on root folder.
+Make sure that init files are on the root folder.
 If they are not on the root folder, they will be ignored.
 :::